MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 **Question**: Does the MIP SDK support content marking?

 MIP SDK doesn't support direct application of content marking, including header, footer, or watermark, on any files.
-When label metadata is written to a file, the File SDK writes the *contentBits* metadata property to indicate that protection was applied (if configured) and *won't* write the properties that indicate header, footer, or watermark were applied.
+When label metadata is written to a file, the File SDK writes the *contentBits* metadata property to indicate that protection was applied (if configured).
+It *won't* write the properties that indicate header, footer, or watermark were applied.
 When the file is opened in an application that supports content marking, the content marking configuration should be evaluated by the application and written to the file on save.

 ### Protection and Policy SDKs on Android
 **Question**: Which shared library should I use for integrating the MIP SDK into my Android application?